simple-notify/simple-notify/README.md

 ## CSS

-The colors and some sizes can be customized easily using CSS variables.
-You can overwrite them in `.notify` or your custom class, or change it directly in the css file.
+These styles can be customized easily using CSS variables.
+You can overwrite them in `.sn-notifications-container` or your custom class.

 ```css
 .sn-notifications-container {